jordymeow/ai-engine/readme.txt

 == Features ==

+* ChatGPT, GPT-3, GPT-4, and GPT-4 32k models
-* Add a ChatGPT-style chatbot (or an images creation bot) to your website with a simple shortcode
+* Add a ChatGPT chatbot (or an images creation bot) to your website easily
 * Generate fresh and engaging content for your site
 * Explore the AI Playground for a variety of tools like translation, correction, SEO, etc
 * Create templates for everything you do, to save time and be more productive
 * Fullscreen, popup, and window modes for the chatbot
 * Train your AI to make it better at specific tasks
+* Moderation AI for various tasks
 * Quickly brainstorm new titles and excerpts for your posts
 * Quickly write the WooCommerce product fields (description, short description, etc)
 * Speech-to-Text with Whisper API